Guidelines for .eu in Greek

 Domain name script and legacy from the current domain names database

-Since the launch of the .ею (.eu in Cyrillic) on 1 June 2016, upon the request of ICANN EURid enforced the basic rule that the second level script must match the top-level script, in order to eliminate any possible confusion.
+Since the launch of the .ею (.eu in Cyrillic) on 1 June 2016, upon the request of ICANN, EURid has enforced the basic rule that the second level script must match the top-level script in order to eliminate any possible confusion.

-To ensure the consistency of the aforementioned rule across the three extensions, at the time of the launch of the .ευ, EURid will:
+To ensure the consistency of the aforementioned rule across the three extensions, at the time of the launch of the .ευ, EURid:

-- Clone the domain names in Greek registered under .eu and have them registered under .ευ in addition.
-All linked contacts will be copied.
-Name server information and DNS key information will not be copied, as this information depends on the DNS setup of the registrar.
-This action will be developed during the ‘maintenance window’ to launch the .ευ on 14 November 2019.
+- Cloned all the domain names in Greek registered under .eu and had them registered under .ευ as well.
+In addition, all linked contacts were copied.
+Name server information and DNS key information were also copied, as this information depends on the DNS setup of the registrar.
+These actions were developed during the ‘maintenance window’ of the launch of the .ευ on 14 November 2019.

-- Inform on a yearly basis all registrars and registrants of domain names in Greek that were cloned that these domains will co-exist under .eu and .ευ until 13 November 2022.
-Registrars of these domain names will be required to pay fees for the domain name under .eu only.
-On 14 November 2022, the domain names in Greek under .eu will be phased out and their equivalent under .ευ will remain registered in the EURid database.
-The expiry date of the domain name in Greek under .ευ will depend on the expiry date of the domain name under .eu at the time it was cloned.
+- Going forward, EURid informed all registrars and registrants of domain names in Greek (that were cloned) that these domains will co-exist under .eu and .ευ until 13 November 2022.
+Registrars of these domain names were required to pay fees for the domain name under .eu only.
+On 14 November 2022, the domain names in Greek under .eu were phased out and their equivalent under .ευ remained registered in the EURid database.

-Specific cases at the time the .ευ extension goes live:
+Specific cases at the time the .ευ extension went live:

-- Domain names in the Greek script that are in quarantine at the launch of .ευ will be neither cloned nor activated under the new extension.
-If a domain name is reactivated, the registrar must contact EURid for cloning.
+- Domain names in the Greek script that were in quarantine at the launch of .ευ were neither cloned nor activated under the new extension.

-- Active domain names in the Greek script belonging to a terminated registrar account, which have a future delete date corresponding to the end of their term, will be neither cloned nor activated under the new extension.
+- Active domain names in the Greek script belonging to a terminated registrar account, which had a future delete date corresponding to the end of their term, were neither cloned nor activated under the new extension.

-- At the launch of .ευ, 'on hold' domain names in the Greek script will be cloned, but the 'on hold' status remains in place for recently-cloned domains.
+- At the launch of .ευ, 'on hold' domain names in the Greek script were cloned.

-- At the launch of .ευ, 'quarantine on hold' domain names in the Greek script will not be cloned.
+- At the launch of .ευ, 'quarantine or on hold' domain names in the Greek script were not cloned.

-- At the launch of .ευ, 'withdrawn' domain names in the Greek script will not to cloned.
+- At the launch of .ευ, 'withdrawn' domain names in the Greek script were not cloned.

-- At the launch of .ευ, 'suspended' domain names in the Greek script will not be cloned.
+- At the launch of .ευ, 'suspended' domain names in the Greek script were not cloned.

-- At the launch of .ευ, 'seized' domain names in the Greek script will not be cloned.
+- At the launch of .ευ, 'seized' domain names in the Greek script were not cloned.

-- At the launch of .ευ, 'numerical' domain names will not be cloned.
+- At the launch of .ευ, 'numerical' domain names were not cloned.

-- From the launch of .ευ, 'reserved and blocked' domain names in the Greek script will follow the same rules described above.
+- As of the launch of .ευ, 'reserved and blocked' domain names in the Greek script followed the same rules described above.

-- At the launch of .ευ, 'numerical' domain names marked as reserved, such as 112.eu, will not be cloned.
+- At the launch of .ευ, 'numerical' domain names marked as reserved, such as 112.eu, were not cloned.